 Do you really know all there is to know about tattoo removal?
 Well, you might be surprised by some of this weird information!

 Many articles exist on the web regarding types of lasers used with tattoo removal, however, we have had numerous clients unaware of some of the weird facts about tattoo removal and we thought it was about time we’d spread the word!
-We’ve put a bit of a health twist on this one too.

 1. The Laser Doesn’t Actually Remove The Ink